arthurchoung/SmithersXServer/README.md

 $ sh makeUtils.sh

-To run the X Server (runs on port 6002):
+Run the X Server from the console (on port 6002):

-$ ./smithers XServer
+$ ./smithers runDRM

 Then run a program that connects to port 6002 (:2 means 6000+2):